appsemble/appsemble/docs/03-guide/saml.md

 ### 1. Appsemble side

-Configuration options for SAML2.0 can be found in Appsemble studio, on the _Secrets_ page of the app.
+Configuration options for SAML2.0 can be found in Appsemble studio on the _Secrets_ page of the app.
 Look for the _SAML_ segment and choose to **+ Add new secret**.

 The following properties can be filled in without restrictions.
 Use values that best match your app.